umarbutler/persist-cache/README.md

     async def my_method(self): ...
 ```

-It is also possible to name caches and specify their shelf lives:
+It is also possible to name caches and specify their shelf life:
 ```python
 from datetime import timedelta